aiidateam/aiida-website/src/blog/2019-01-19-tutorial-reproducible-workflows.md

     - includes: How to write an AiiDA plugin

   - **Wrapping a workflow in a web application** (S. Yakutovich, C. Andersen):
-    - includes: Getting started with the AiiDA lab
+    - includes: Getting started with the AiiDAlab

 - Throughout the tutorial, lectures by the organizers and core developers of AiiDA are complemented by talks by the invited speakers highlighting the use of the workflows in computational materials science.
   - **NEW**: [Your answers to Stefaan's questions](/aiida-website/blog-img/legacy/questions-by-stefaan.pdf) & [Stefaan's answers to your questions](/aiida-website/blog-img/legacy/questions-by-participants.pdf)